remcokalf/facetwp-layout-switcher/README.md

 #### Use built-in modes and CSS

-The add-on comes with 7 built-in layout modes.
+The add-on comes with 5 built-in layout modes.
 These modes switch the number of columns of a FacetWP Listing Builder template:

-- 6 columns
-- 5 columns
 - 4 columns
 - 3 columns
 - 2 columns